kubedb/docs/docs/README.md

 - [Setup](/docs/setup/).
 Setup contains instructions for installing the KubeDB in various cloud providers.

 - [Guides](/docs/guides/).
-Guides show you how to perform tasks with KubeDB.
+Guides to show you how to perform tasks with KubeDB.

 - [Reference](/docs/reference/).
 Detailed exhaustive lists of command-line options, configuration options, API definitions, and procedures.